chipsalliance/firrtl-spec/spec.md

 - Nodes are sources.
 - Wires and registers are duplex.
-- For ports, `input` ports are sources and `output` ports are duplex.
+- For ports, `input` ports are sources and `output` ports are sinks.
 - Submodule instances are sources.
 - Memories are sources.